immanencenow/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 `xargs` passes a list of arguments to another command.
-one example of using it is `find . -name '*.txt' | xargs grep 'word1'` which will find all files that contain the string `wordq`
+one example of using it is `find . -name '*.txt' | xargs grep 'word1'` which will find all files that contain the string `word1`